D.C. United makes an early goal stand up, collects a crucial win over the Red Bulls

 “It’s a good question,” Losada said.
 “We’re going to find out on Saturday.
 I hope so, but the circumstances are very hard and difficult. … We’re going to have to make it with what we have and go for it.”

-Notes: Former D.C. star Luciano Acosta has met performance thresholds with FC Cincinnati, people close to the matter said, triggering an additional $225,000 in general allocation money for United from last winter’s trade.
+Notes: Former D.C. star Luciano Acosta met performance thresholds with FC Cincinnati, people close to the matter said, triggering an additional $225,000 in general allocation money for United from last winter’s trade.
 Overall, D.C. collected $550,000 for Acosta’s MLS rights. …

 Defender Brendan Hines-Ike (hip) made his first appearance since July 3, entering in the 77th minute.
 Defender Frédéric Brillant (ankle) is out indefinitely and midfielder Moses Nyeman is recovering from a quadriceps injury.